influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/microsoftteams.md

     .warn(lambda: "usage_idle" < 20)
     .stateChangesOnly()
     .message('Hey, check your CPU')
-    .slack()
-      .iconEmoji(':exclamation:')
+    .teams()
 ```

-### Send alerts to Slack from a defined handler
+### Send alerts to Teams from a defined handler

-The following setup sends an alert to the `cpu` topic with the message,
+The following example sends an alert to the `cpu` topic with the message,
 "Hey, check your CPU".
 A Slack handler is added that subscribes to the `cpu` topic and publishes all
-alert messages to Slack.
+alert messages to Teams.

 Create a TICKscript that publishes alert messages to a topic.
 The TICKscript below sends an critical alert message to the `cpu` topic any time